storskegg/opamp-tester/README.md

 # opamp-tester

 A simple tester for OpAmps.
-This is a gratuitous copy of the schematic shown in IMSAIGuy's videos; see link below.
+This is a gratuitous copy of the schematic shown in
+@IMSAIGuy's videos; see link below.

 The reason why I did this build is that I wanted to add support for testing single opamps in addition to dual and quad.
 Additionally, I chose to space things out a bit